The Common Program of the People's Republic of China 1949-1954

 A special category is the so-called lumpenproletarian and vagrants, they are seen as victims of the oppression of imperialists, warlords, and landlords.
 However, they are also considered a threat by disrupting labour and production and colluding with the enemy.
 Therefore, the CCP handled them with compassion and with disapproval, and made a distinction between enemies and those who could be reformed.
 See Article 1

 The death penalty is one of the weapons against counterrevolutionaries, rapists, murders, and destroyers of state property and drug traffickers.
-This last group of offenders “…were arrested and punished with great severity as their criminal offences were suspected of having links to counter-revolutionaries and overseas drug cartels.
-Drug users, on the other hand, were to be subject to detention for coercive rehabilitation.”
+This final group of offenders faced harsh arrests and severe punishment, as their crimes were suspected of having connections to counter-revolutionaries and international drug cartels.
+In contrast, drug users were detained and subjected to mandatory rehabilitation.

 There are a couple of reasons for this minimal role of the procuratorate.
 First of all, acute shortage of qualified personnel to man the offices.
 The staff remaining from the GMD were not qualified for the tasks ahead.
 The introduction of this legal system was new to them.
 There has been no predecessor to the procuratorate in China.